Rishabh1-dubey/Freelance-Work/README.md

 - 👤 User profile with order history
 - 🛍️ Add to Cart / Remove from Cart
 - 💳 Checkout with payment integration
+- addding paypal for the handling the payment method

 🛠️ **Admin Dashboard**
 - 📦 Manage products (Create, Edit, Delete)